NargiT/rating-algorithm/README.md

 * 2 vs 2 vs 2 vs ...

-You decide about the K factor and provide the player current elo points with it's 'position' (see <a href="#position">How to choose position ?</a>) in the game, and the algorithm calculates the new elo points.
+You decide about the K factor and provide the player current elo points with it's 'position' (see **How to choose position** ?) in the game, and the algorithm calculates the new elo points.

 It is a very low level library, so make sure you are using it correctly.